This post may contain affiliate links. Please see our disclosure policy.

 Prep Ahead

-If you’re planning to make this apple coleslaw recipe ahead for the 4th of July or a BBQ but you’re worried about it getting soggy, my favorite tips are:
+If you’re planning to make this apple coleslaw recipe ahead for the 4th of July, Memorial Day, or a potluck but you’re worried about it getting soggy, my favorite tips are:

-• Mix the dressing in the bottom of the bowl and then place the cabbage, carrots, and apples on top.
+• Mix the dressing in the bottom of a large bowl and then place the cabbage, carrots, and apples on top.
 Then place the bowl in the fridge.

 Serving Suggestions

-While this makes a great side dish, coleslaw with apples has a great way of adding extra veggies and flavoring to other dishes.
+While this makes a great side dish, it also adds extra vegetables and flavoring to other dishes.
 Some of my favorite ways to mix it up are:

 Storage Suggestions